 Miley Cyrus – Mother’s Daughter.
-Lyrics Meaning: An Unapologetic Anthem of Freedom
+Lyrics Meaning: Unapologetic Power and Self-Acceptance

 Hallelujah, every day of the week